blairmacintyre/blairmacintyre.github.com/_posts/2018-06-08-back-from-vacation.md

   - micropost
 permalink: 2018/06/08/back-from-vacation
 ---
-Back from vacation in fabulous Turks and Caicos, and week before "getting things done before vacation" ... so many things I'd need to blog about!
+Back from vacation in fabulous Turks and Caicos, after a week of "getting things done before vacation" ... so many things I'd need to blog about!